-Samtavro Convent is located in the spiritual center of Georgia, Mtskheta, and is considered the famous landmark of the city.
+Samtavro Convent is located in the spiritual center of Georgia, Mtskheta, and is considered the famous landmark of the town.
 The monastery was built by King Mirian near the blackberry, after the death of St. Nino.

 The history of the monastery is connected with the first Christians in Georgia, St. Nino and St. Gabriel.